China's Hubei reports no increase in COVID-19 cases

-WUHAN, April 22 (Xinhua) -- No new confirmed cases of the novel coronavirus disease (COVID-19) or new deaths from the disease were reported in central China's Hubei Province the previous day, local health authority said Wednesday.
+WUHAN, April 27 (Xinhua) -- No new confirmed cases of the novel coronavirus disease (COVID-19) were reported in central China's Hubei Province Sunday, the provincial health commission said Monday.

-The provincial health commission said 28 new asymptomatic cases were reported and 24 were ruled out Tuesday, leaving 548 asymptomatic cases still under medical observation.

-Five COVID-19 patients, all in the hardest-hit Chinese city of Wuhan, were discharged from hospital after recovery on Tuesday.

 Hubei has so far reported 68,128 confirmed COVID-19 cases in total, including 50,333 in Wuhan.